revbayes/revbayes.github.io/tutorials/tefbd/index.md

 {% section Overview | overview %}

-This tutorial demonstrates how to specify the models used in a Bayesian “total-evidence” phylogenetic analysis of extant and fossil species, combining morphological and molecular data as well as stratigraphic range data from the fossil record [*e.g.,*
+This tutorial demonstrates how to specify the models used in a Bayesian “combined-evidence” phylogenetic analysis of extant and fossil species, combining morphological and molecular data as well as stratigraphic range data from the fossil record [*e.g.,*
 {% cite Ronquist2012a Zhang2016 Gavryushkina2016 %}].